Stuart Probations Violation Lawyers

 - Spending time with a convicted criminal

-Substantive violation: Also known as a “new law violation,” a substantive violation means you committed a new crime while on probation.
+Substantive Violation: Also known as a “new law violation,” a substantive violation means you committed a new crime while on probation.
 However, you don’t have to be convicted of your reported crime to be penalized for violating your probation.
 A criminal charge alone may be enough to convince a judge that your probation should be extended, suspended, or revoked altogether.

 If you or a loved one is accused of violating probation, you must not make the mistake of waiting around.
 Time is of the essence, therefore you must use your time wisely, or else you may suffer the possibility of being sentenced to prison.
 As a former police officer, our founding attorney understands how both sides operate and can leverage his insights to formulate a strong case on your behalf.